Body positivity: Second wave (1990s)

-The second wave of body positivity prioritized providing people of all sizes a place where they could comfortably come together and exercise.
+The second wave of the body positivity movement prioritized providing people of all sizes a place where they could comfortably come together and exercise.
 There were programs being made specifically for overweight people, such as Making Waves.
 Home exercise programs like Genia Pauli Haddon and Linda DeMarco's home exercise video series Yoga For Round Bodies were also made for those who were not comfortable joining a wellness community.
-There were dangers in dieting that were found during the 90's.
-Dieting was found to be ineffective and causes more physical and psychological problems and does not actually solve anything.
-People sought help from dieting.
+During the 90s, dangers in dieting were found, mostly saying that it was ineffective and caused more physical and psychological problems, and did not actually solve anything.
+Therefore, people sought help from dieting.
 They wanted to learn how to eat again.
 Chronic dieting had not proven to be effective.
-Dieting has been used as a ploy to get people's money and does not actually work, especially in the long term.
+Dieting had been used as a ploy to get people's money and proven to not actually work, especially in the long term.

 Third wave (2010s)

-The current form of the body positivity movement arose around 2012 largely as a response to the increase in social media culture and advertisements.
-The rise of Instagram inspired a debate about cultural beauty standards, and the body positivity movement arose as a response and argument in favor of embracing all body types, loving one's body even with any flaws, and feeling confident about one's own body.
+The third wave of the body positivity movement arose around 2012 largely as a response to the increase in social media culture and advertisements.
+The rise of Instagram inspired a debate about cultural beauty standards, and the body positivity movement arose as a response and argument in favor of embracing all body types, loving, and feeling confident about one's own body even with any flaws.
 Since 2012, there has been a heightened presence of the movement, although corporations have capitalized on the sentiments in order to sell products.

-The movement challenged ideals including unblemished skin and slim "beach bodies."
-Model and feminist Tess Holliday founded '@EffYourBeautyStandards', which brought an outpour of support to the body positive movement.
+The movement challenged ideals including unblemished skin and slim "beach bodies".
+Model and feminist Tess Holliday founded '@EffYourBeautyStandards', which brought an outpour of support to the body positivity movement.
 After founding the movement, the size-26 Holliday was signed to Milk Management, a large model agency in Europe, as their first model over size 20.
 Instagram has been utilized as an advertising platform for the movement since.
 Pioneers connect with brands and advertisers to promote the movement.
 In 2016, Mattel released a new line of Barbie dolls under the name Fashionistas with three different body shapes, seven skin colors, twenty-two eye colors and twenty-four hairstyles to be more inclusive.
-Body artists have also helped promote and spread education about body positivity in the United States and United Kingdom, producing a number of notable outdoor nude painting displays for plus sized men and women.
+Additionally, in the spring 2019 New York Fashion Week, a total of 49 models that were considered plus-size made an appearance in 12 shows.
+These plus-size models were also hired to be featured on fashion campaigns as well as magazine covers.